pwillard/CBASIC/manual.md

 The Mode command "Ax" allows you to specify the angle at which a line is to be drawn, 0 = 0 degrees, 1 = 90 degrees, 2 = 180 degrees, and 3 = 270 degrees.
 All lines drawn following an Ax command will be drawn relative to the angle displacement specified by Ax.

-The option "BREMREM blank, has already been mentioned in relation to the Move command.
+The option "B" blank, has already been mentioned in relation to the Move command.
 It can also be used to precede any motion command to cause a blank line to be drawn.
 This only affects the line immediately following the "B" blank option.

 The option "N" can be used to tell the computer •not" to update the _x,y_ location after drawing a line, but to return to the current _x,y_ location before doing the next command.
 This only affects the conuuand immediately following it.